O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 #### Halborn 13: Reliance on UniswapV2 Pools for Prices Exposes Zetachain to price manipulation risk  (low)
 - To go from one token to ZETA, UniswapV2 pools are created within the EVM ecosystems.
-- UniswapV2 is known to be vulnerbale to various security risks, such as frontrunning, price manipulation and depegging of stablecoins.
+- UniswapV2 is known to be vulnerable to various security risks, such as frontrunning, price manipulation and depegging of stablecoins.
 - The recommended fix was to use UniswapV3 instead but this was not done.

 #### Halborn 14: Arbitrary Minting of Zeta via MintZetaToEVMAccount Function (low)
-- The function ``MintZetaToEVMAccount`` is used for transfering ZETA from other chains to the zEVM.
+- The function ``MintZetaToEVMAccount`` is used for transferring ZETA from other chains to the zEVM.
 - When an error occurs in this function, the protocol still returns a valid state rather than reverting.
-As a result, the minted tokens are still there, sresulting in an increase in supply.
+As a result, the minted tokens are still there, resulting in an increase in supply.

 #### Halborn 16: Use of Vulnerable Cosmos SDK Version (low)
 - Versions 0.46.10 and below are suspectible to a denial of service attack.